sinequa/usage-analytics/README.md

 However, using the dataset web service within native Sinequa libraries requires a few simple adjustments :

 - Deactivate Search for the route where you want to use Dataset web service.
-- Listen to Search events and send requests to the Dataset web service, using the Query object to store parameters.
+- Listen to Search events and send requests to the Dataset web service, using the Query object (where we used to store parameters).

 <span style="display:block;text-align:center">![DataSet Web Service](/docs/assets/dataset.PNG)</span>